Thailand legalises growing, consumption of marijuana

 The government, banking on the plant as a cash crop, plans to give away a million plants to encourage farmers to take up its cultivation.

+"After COVID, the economy going down the drain, we really do need this," said Chokwan Kitty Chopaka, who owns a shop selling cannabis gum sweets.

-But authorities aim to head off an explosion of recreational use by limiting the strength of the cannabis products that are legal.
+But authorities aim to head off an explosion of recreational use by limiting the strength of the products on offer.

-The possession and sale of cannabis extracts containing more than 0.2% of its psychoactive ingredient, tetrahydrocannabinol, is not allowed, which will rule out smokers of the drug known as "pot", "weed" and a host of other names, from getting "high".
+The possession and sale of cannabis extracts containing more than 0.2% of its psychoactive ingredient, tetrahydrocannabinol (THC), is not allowed, which will mean smokers of the drug known as "pot", "weed" and a host of other names, will struggle to get "stoned".

+"Buds with 0.2% THC is considered low, so you would need to consume a lot to get high," said Suphamet Hetrakul, co-founder of the Teera Group, which grows cannabis for medical use.
+THC is concentrated in the plant's flowers, or buds.

 Those who break the law can still face jail and fines.